bellac429/TestScoreCalculator/README.md

 # Test Score Calculator Web App
 User Documentation:
-    User must select the test name and grade level before uploading a .csv or .xlsx file containing data under the "Scores" column.
-After clicking upload a graph and pdf export of the data is provided.
+    User must select the test name and grade level before uploading a .csv or .xlsx file containing data.

 ## **Dev TO DO**
 ### Frontend
+* Design ResultsPage according to backend results for each test
-* Design ResultsPage and add PDF export function
+* add PDF export function
 * Change upload button to only allow csv and excel formats
 * Test to make sure test and grade-level fields are required

 ### Backend
-* add more data functions later
+* recieve season value from form data
+* analyze earlyCBM and Fastbridge data from frontend